 Segura: I have vivid memories of my dad talking to me as a kid being like, “Did you take a big shit?”
-And I was like “Uhh… yeah” and he’d be like “Alright, yeah buddy, high-five!”
+And I was like, “Uh… yeah,” and he’d be like, “All right!
+Yeah, buddy!
+High-five!”
 He loves talking about it.
-You could ask him one question and he gives you a six-minute answer on wiping.
+You could ask him one question, and he gives you a six-minute answer on wiping.
 He loves it.

 Oddly enough, at the last show, this couple came up to us and the woman said, “Did your father have intestinal issues at some point?”
-And I go “Yeah, he had diverticulitis, he had his intestines removed.”
-And she goes, “When we discovered your show was when I was having intestinal problems.
-I had nine feet of intestines removed and I was really self-conscious of what was going on and your show made me feel comfortable and be able to laugh about shit issues.”
+And I go, “Yeah, he had diverticulitis; he had his intestines removed.”
+And she goes, “We discovered your show when I was having intestinal problems.
+I had nine feet of intestines removed, and I was really self-conscious of what was going on, and your show made me feel comfortable and be able to laugh about shit issues.”

 We never in a million years would have dreamt that our show would have that effect on somebody, but we were really thankful.

-Segura: [laughs] It’s a pure nonsense quote that’s directly from our lives and we talked about on the podcast.
-Were we about to do it?
+Segura: [laughs] It’s a pure nonsense quote that’s directly from our lives, and we talked about it on the podcast.
+We were about to do it…

 Pazsitzky: So stupid.

-Pazsitzky: Look, there’s enough podcasts that are talking about heavy life shit—we’re gonna talk about taking shits.
+Pazsitzky: Look, there are enough podcasts that are talking about heavy life shit—we’re gonna talk about taking shits.
 It’s more fun.